 Milton Williams’ best fits in the 2021 NFL Draft

 There are multiple teams with defensive line needs including the Cleveland Browns, Buffalo Bills, and Dallas Cowboys.
-Louisiana Tech’s Milton Williams could be a mid-late round solution in the 2021 NFL Draft.
+Louisiana Tech’s Milton Williams could be an enticing add for those organizations, among others.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?